 The Company’s Board of Directors encourages meetings and exchange of opinions between directors and high-level executives in other opportunities apart from the Board of Directors meetings so that the Board members are able to build relationship with the Company’s high-level executives.

-Mr. Kachen Benjakul acquired the bachelor degree at Chulalongkorn University in Faculty of Engineering.
-Currently, he is independent director and Board of Director and experiences in related engineering business.
+Mr. Kachen Benjakul and Mr. Tanit Thongtong acquired the bachelor degree at Chulalongkorn University in Faculty of Engineering.
+Currently, they are independent directors and Board of Director and experiences in related engineering business.
 Therefore, he is able to raise the Company business operation effectively

 The Company’s Board of Directors has created a position of a Secretary of the Company.
 Mr.Voradaj Piemsuwan has been appointed the Secretary of the Board of Directors and the Secretary of the Company in order to manage the Company to the highest efficiency in accordance with the principles of good corporate governance with the following main duties and responsibilities;

-Apparently, Mr.Voradaj Piemsuwan already took a “Company Secretary Program Class” 42/2011 of Thai Institute of Directors, which is specific class for the company secretary training.
+Apparently, Mr.Voradaj Piemsuwan already took a “Company Secretary Program Class” 42/2011 of Thai Institute of Directors (IOD), which is specific class for the company secretary training.